TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 6/Ecclesiastes 6.5.md

 ---

-moreover it hath not seen the sun nor known it; this hath rest rather than the other:
+Moreover it has not seen the sun nor known it.
+This has rest rather than the other.